vectorgrp/sil-kit/docs/usage/quickstart.rst

 .. code-block::

-      # Start the VAsio Registry
+      # Start the Middleware Registry
       ./sil-kit-registry.exe

       # Start the System Controller and tell it to wait for PublisherParticipant and SubscriberParticipant